fnproject/tutorials/Troubleshooting/README.md

 __by yourself__ but when deploying to a shared Fn development server others may be calling different functions of the same app.
-You need to make sure you're getting the log for the function you called and not the log of an entirely different function of the same application.
+You need to make sure you're getting the log for the function you called and not the log of an entirely different function in the same application.

 ## Coming Soon